MrBhendel/2Time/README.md

 ![text similarities](https://github.com/bthendel/2Time/blob/master/resources/text.jpg)

-The original paper claims that the algorithm outputs near 100% accurate results for emails and HTMl documents given a corpus of 300k files.
+The original paper claims that the algorithm outputs near 100% accurate results for emails and HTML documents given a corpus of 300k files.